jdeweese1/dotfiles/README.md

 ===========

 # TODO
-pipx, pipx install virtualenvwrapper, virtualenv
+pipx, pipx install virtualenvwrapper, virtualenv, isort

 This is my personal dotfiles.
 They are managed using: